 Iowa woman dies after explosion at gender reveal party

-KNOXVILLE, Iowa (AP) — Am Iowa woman has died after an explosion at a gender reveal party created debris that hit her.
+KNOXVILLE, Iowa (AP) — An Iowa woman has died after an explosion at a gender reveal party created debris that hit her.

-No other details about the explosion were available, and the victim's name wasn't immediately released.
+No other details about the explosion were available.
+The victim's name wasn't immediately released.

 View Comments